jah10527/laserLineToolkit/readme.md

 - more robust
 - add visualization

+There is a *reconstruct.cpp* file along with the tool, which you can exploit to reconstruct anything as your like.

 ### guidance

 The main window will show like below when you double click LineLaserCalibration-2019.6.exe.